 - Conspicuous CG: The planes look almost photorealistic, while the humans are drawn traditionally.

 - Contemplate Our Navels: Much of the film, leading to its Love It or Hate It status among viewers.

 - Credits Gag: A very subtle blink-and-you'll-miss-it one at the end of the opening credits: the final credit casts a shadow just as an airplane would as the POV approaches the runway.

 - Days of Future Past: Aesthetically and technologically (for the most part) the setting resembles the 1940s, with piston-powered planes and machine guns... but then you have cars from The Seventies and flatscreen monitors and televisions.
 Embodied particularly in the the aircraft, which are based on the ultimate generation of piston-engined fighters that died stillborn at the dawn of the jet age.
 Justified in that this air war is actually a form of glorified gladiatorial combat.
 Jets would be prohibitively expensive and wouldn't make for spectacular dogfights.
-It's also possible that without the pressure of WWII no one ever got around to inventing them.
+Jets are banned in the short Cold War after WWII.

 - Death Is Dramatic: Pitilessly averted.

 - Defrosting Ice Queen: Despite her statements about needing to "kill that child" before she grows up, Suito defrosts a little whenever Mizuki's around, as Yuuichi realizes when he notices her surreptitiously giving Mizuki's hand an affectionate squeeze when she thinks no one is paying attention.